datajoint/element-calcium-imaging/docs/src/concepts.md

 analysis continue to evolve but common patterns and elements of standardization have emerged.

-The preprocessing workflow for two-photon laser-scanning microscopy includes motion correction (rigid or non-rigid), cell segmentation, and calcium event extraction (sometimes described as "deconvolution" or "spike inference").
+The preprocessing pipeline for two-photon laser-scanning microscopy includes motion correction (rigid or non-rigid), cell segmentation, and calcium event extraction (sometimes described as "deconvolution" or "spike inference").
 Some include raster artifact correction, cropping and stitching operations.